rsource-open-source/.github/profile/README.md

 rsource is an organization started by insyri, aimed to create services around Roblox and specifically the StrafesNET ecosystem.

-rsource offers many services for both the average user, beginner and advanced map makers, and developers who just got started familiarizing themselves with the StrafesNET API.
+rsource offers many services for everyone: the average user, beginner or highly skilled map makers, and developers who just got started familiarizing themselves with the StrafesNET API.

-rsource has and will always be open source, all contributions are pleased and welcomed.
+rsource has always and will always be open source, all contributions and welcomed.

 you can join the rsource discord server at https://rsource.rqft.space/